MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/index.md

 * Create an App ID with the required app services.
 * Create a new [provisioning profile](#Provisioning_Profile) that contains this App ID.
 * Set Entitlements in the Xamarin.iOS Project

-> [!NOTE]
-> Currently, provisioning profiles created in Visual Studio for Mac will not take into account entitlements selected in your projects (Entitlements.plist).
-This functionality will be added in future versions of the IDE.
-If you need to use App Services, it is recommended that you follow the instructions in the [Manual Provisioning](manual-provisioning.md) guide.

 ## Related Links